Learn About Dr. Martin Luther King Jr., A Revolutionary Civil Rights Leader

 Dr. King is famous for his nonviolent philosophy and methodology.
 He believed in the “Beloved Community” where all people are valued, respected and treated with dignity.
 His goal was to create a more just, humane and peaceful world.
 He was not aiming for conflict-free utopia, but a society based in justice and a society that shunned violence.

-Here are some of Dr. King’s powerful and inspiration quotes.
+Here are 15 of Dr. King’s powerful and inspiration quotes.
 His own words truly demonstrate his philosophy best.

 “Love is the greatest force in the universe.
 It is the heartbeat of the moral cosmos.
 He who loves is a participant in the being of God.”